 GeneCards Summary for TFAP2C Gene

 TFAP2C (Transcription Factor AP-2 Gamma) is a Protein Coding gene.
-Diseases associated with TFAP2C include breast cancer and exencephaly.
-Among its related pathways are Apoptosis and Autophagy and DNA Damage.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcriptional activator activity, RNA polymerase II core promoter proximal region sequence-specific binding.
-An important paralog of this gene is TFAP2E.
+Diseases associated with TFAP2C include Extragonadal Seminoma and Char Syndrome.
+Among its related pathways are SUMOylation and Transcriptional regulation by the AP-2 (TFAP2) family of transcription factors.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and proximal promoter DNA-binding transcription activator activity, RNA polymerase II-specific.
+An important paralog of this gene is TFAP2A.

 Sequence-specific DNA-binding protein that interacts with inducible viral and cellular enhancer elements to regulate transcription of selected genes.
 AP-2 factors bind to the consensus sequence 5'-GCCNNNGGC-3' and activate genes involved in a large spectrum of important biological functions including proper eye, face, body wall, limb and neural tube development.
 They also suppress a number of genes including MCAM/MUC18, C/EBP alpha and MYC.
 Involved in the MTA1-mediated epigenetic regulation of ESR1 expression in breast cancer.